benjpac/food_planner/README.md

 * _easy-to-understand_
 * _format_

-_{Leave nothing to chance!
+_Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
-Is there other code this app depends on?}_
+Is there other code this app depends on?_

 ## Known Bugs